-Mild climate, a low tax base and lovely scenery are among the many positive aspects of living in Louisiana, and here are some of the top cities in The Pelican State.
+Mild climate, a low tax rate and lovely scenery are among the many positive aspects of living in Louisiana, and here are some of the top cities in The Pelican State.

 Lake Charles is a major industrial city in southwest Louisiana and home to McNeese State University.
 The top employer is Calcasieu Parish School System, and the second-largest employer is L’Auberge Casino Resort.
 A Mardi Gras celebration in Lake Charles has a history dating to 1882, and several petrochemical plants are located in the city.

-Nicknamed “Andouille Capital of the World” that refers to a variety of spicy sausage, LaPlace is in the New Orleans metropolitan area and serves as home to the Port of South Louisiana along the Mississippi River.
+Nicknamed “Andouille Capital of the World” (andouille is a variety of spicy sausage), LaPlace is in the New Orleans metropolitan area and serves as home to the Port of South Louisiana along the Mississippi River.
 Other transportation assets include two interstates and U.S. Route 51, and LaPlace students can attend highly ranked St. John the Baptist Parish Schools.